Irreducible Pythagorean representations of R. Thompson's groups and of the Cuntz algebra: Representations of the Thompson groups and of the Cuntz alegbra in the literature

 To conclude we mention some classical representations of Thompson's groups that are not Pythagorean.
 As noted in \cite{Brothier-Jones} and \cite{BW22}, all Pythagorean representations are not mixing.
 Indeed, any matrix coefficient of any P-representation of $F$ does not vanish at infinity.
 In particular, the left-regular representation $\lambda_F:F\act\ell^2(F)$ of $F$ is not Pythagorean.
 Moreover, all the deformations of $\lambda_F$ arising from Jones' technology in \cite{Brothier-Jones19-HnonT} are not Pythagorean.
 Here, by Jones' technology we mean the functorial method pioneered by Jones which permits to lift an action of a category to its fraction groups (Pythagorean representation arise this way but there are many other constructions).

 We have seen that the Wysiwyg representations of Jones of $F$ are all irreducible and not Pythagorean.
-To find other such examples we may consider quasi-regular representations or more generally monomial representations arising from {\it self-commensurator} subgroups.
-Indeed, if $H\subset F$ is a self-commensurating subgroup and $\chi:H\to\bS_1$ a representation, then its associated induced representation $\Ind_H^F\chi$ is irreducible (and conversely $\Ind_H^F\chi$ is irreducible only if $H\subset F$ is self-commensurator, see the original theorem of Mackey and also the article of Burger and de la Harpe \cite{Mack51, Burger-Harpe97}).
-Our classification result of \cite{BW23} asserts that the only irreducible monomial Pythagorean representations of $F$ arise from the parabolic subgroups $F_p:=\{g\in F:\ g(p)=p\}$ of $F$ where $p$ is a point of the Cantor space.
-Hence, other self-commensurator subgroups yields irreducible representations of $F$ that are not Pythagorean such as the oriented Jones subgroup $\Vec F$ of $F$ (as proved by Golan and Sapir in \cite{Golan-Sapir}).
+To find other such examples we may consider quasi-regular representations or more generally monomial representations arising from {\it self-commensurating} subgroups.
+Indeed, if $H\subset F$ is a self-commensurating subgroup and $\chi:H\to\bS_1$ a representation, then its associated induced representation $\Ind_H^F\chi$ is irreducible (and conversely $\Ind_H^F\chi$ is irreducible only if $H\subset F$ is self-commensurating, see the original theorem of Mackey and also the article of Burger and de la Harpe \cite{Mack51, Burger-Harpe97}).
+Our classification result of \cite{BW23} (and results on infinite dimensional atomic representations that will be covered in a future article) asserts that the only irreducible monomial Pythagorean representations of $F$ arise from the parabolic subgroups $F_p:=\{g\in F:\ g(p)=p\}$ of $F$ where $p$ is a point of the Cantor space.
+Hence, other self-commensurating subgroups yields irreducible representations of $F$ that are not Pythagorean such as the oriented Jones subgroup $\Vec F$ of $F$ (as proved by Golan and Sapir in \cite{Golan-Sapir}).
 Note that the quasi-regular representation $\lambda_{F/\Vec F}$ associated to $\Vec F$ is part of an infinite family of Jones' representations built from the Temperley--Lieb--Jones planar algebras \cite{Aiello-Brothier-Conti}.
 Although, it is still unknown if these later representations are generically irreducible.
-There are other examples of self-commensurator subgroups that can be constructed diagrammatically, see specific examples given by Aiello--Nagnibeda \cite{Aiello-Nagnibeda22}.
+There are other examples of self-commensurating subgroups that can be constructed diagrammatically, see specific examples given by Aiello--Nagnibeda \cite{Aiello-Nagnibeda22}.

 {\bf Nota Bene.} As a final note we remark that all the examples cited of representations of the Thompson groups that are not Pythagorean are all constructed using Jones' technology.

 [1]{$^{#1}$}